 - Agave syrup - Although I haven't tried it, organic sugar cane syrup would be a great choice (especially when in Costa Rica).
 Let me know if you do!

-- You'll need half a lime or a lime wedge to rim the glasses, followed by a chili salt rim (a mix of chili lime seasoning and Himalayan sea salt).
+- You'll need half a lime or a lime wedge for the rim of the glass, followed by a chili salt rim (a mix of chili lime seasoning and Himalayan sea salt).

 This recipe for Tamarind Margaritas is easy to make and fun!
-It's a different take on the margarita, and the unique ingredients will have your tastebuds dancing in delight!
+It's a different and delicious take on the margarita!
 Accent these cocktails with a Tajin Seasoning and sea salt rim to give them an exciting twist.

-- Mix the tamarind paste and water in a pot and bring to a boil, stirring with a whisk.
-Immediately turn off the heat, take it off the heat, cover, and let sit for 30 minutes.
+- Mix the tamarind paste and water in a pot and boil, stirring with a whisk.
+Immediately turn off the heat, take it off the heat, cover it, and let it sit for 30 minutes.

 - Stir the mixture and strain into a bowl, discarding any solids.
 Let cool to room temperature.

-- Prepare two coupe glasses by running the edge of half a lime against the edges.
-Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks
+- Prepare two glasses by running the edge of half a lime against the edges.
+Gently press the edges of the glasses into the salt mixture, and refrigerate the glasses while you mix the drinks.

-- Combine the tamarind juice, Blanco tequila, triple sec, agave syrup, and ice cubes in a cocktail shaker.
+- Combine the tamarind syrup, Blanco tequila, triple sec, agave syrup, and ice cubes in a cocktail shaker.

-- 6. Shake and pour into the prepared glasses with salted rims.
+- Shake and pour into the prepared glasses with salted rims.
+If you're using glasses similar to double old-fashioned glasses, include the ice.
 Cheers!

 - small saucepan

-- coupe glasses, martini glasses, or margarita glasses
+- coupe glasses, martini glasses, double old-fashioned glasses, or margarita glasses

 - chef's knife